Review and resubmit claims

 Patient Control Number

-When correcting or replacing claims, we also recommend setting a new, unique Patient Control Number in:
+When resubmitting claims with any Claim Frequency Code (1, 7, or 8), we strongly recommend setting a new, unique Patient Control Number (PCN).

 Loop 2300 CLM01(Patient Control Number) in X12 EDI.- Patient account number (Box 26) in Stedi's CMS-1500 claim form UI.